Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Observations

 LAGER-z7OD1 is an elongated overdensity of $z \sim 7$ LAEs.
 This structure spans roughly $67.6 {\rm ~cMpc} \times 30.7 {\rm ~cMpc}$ on the sky \citep[][Figure~2]{Hu2021}.
 The mean density of LAEs is six times higher than the average over the CHORUS \citep{Itoh2018} and LAGER \citep{Zheng2017} narrowband imaging surveys.
 The field lies slightly east of the COSMOS-Webb footprint \citep{Casey2023_web}.
 Here we present new JWST and Keck observations of the western half of LAGER-z7OD1.

 Table~\ref{tab:observations} lists the coordinates and position angles of our five JWST NIRSpec pointings.
 Table~\ref{tab:clumps} identifies the nine LAEs by their coordinates in the NIRCam pre-imaging, which provides accurate astrometry.
 We did not detect the object which \citet{Hu2021} called LAE-16 in the NIRCam images.
 Their original narrowband detection of LAE-16 was marginal, and we will not discuss this object further.
 We did, however, detect a previously unpublised narrowband excess source, hereafter LAE-22, which we include in this analysis.
-Our F150W2 and F444W NIRCam images easily detect LAE-15.
-Although this object was originally discovered by CHORUS \citep{Itoh2018}, the most recent (and deeper) CHORUS stack did not recover it \citep{Kikuta2023}.
-The \lya\ emission LAE-15 may therefore be variable.
+Our F150W2 and F444W NIRCam images easily detect LAE-15. {\clm The emission line was discovered in CHORUS narrowband imaging \citep{Itoh2018} but was later rejected as \lya\ on the basis of a detection in the blue-side broadband image \citep{Kikuta2023}.
+The broadband detection appears to have been a statistical fluctuation which slightly exceed 2-sigma (pvt. comm.). }

 A unique aspect of our program is that we configured the NIRSpec microshutter array (MSA) to obtain spectra of individual clumps in galaxies composed of multiple components.
 We compute the aperture corrections for the hydrogen Balmer line luminosities clump-by-clump (Appendix~\ref{sec:appendix}), sum the clumps to obtain total luminosities, and then calculate their Case~B intrinsic \lya\ emission.
 Comparison to the integrated \lya\ luminosity, measured previously from narrowband imaging, yields a \lya\ escape fraction without an aperture bias.
 The 0\farcs2 wide MSA shutters, in contrast, attenuate scattered \lya\ emission \citep{Jung2024_CEERS_laes}, likely biasing the \lya\ escape fraction \citep{Saxena2023} and modifying the shape of the \lya\ line profile \citep{Hu2023}.
 Our high-resolution \lya\ line profiles were obtained with a wide (1\farcs2) slit, largely eliminating aperture losses due to \lya\ scattering.
 We measure \lya\ velocity offsets relative to \oiii\ and Balmer emission lines in the NIRSpec spectra.